HaoEmmanuelWu/HaoEmmanuelWu.github.io/_pages/about.md

 I'm currently a first-year master student of cyberspace security at Xi'an Jiaotong University under the supervision of Prof.Haijun Wang.
 Previously, I received my Bachelor's Degree in Automation from Xi'an Jiaotong University in 2023.

 My current research interests are `blockchain security`, and `program analysis`.

+If you are interested in what I'am learning recently, you can visit [my personal website](https://emmanuelwh.github.io/)

 ## Education